CGIAR-SPIA/Ethiopia-adoption-report-2020/README.md

 ├── outputs/
 │   ├── tables/          # Generated tables (Excel format)
 │   ├── figures/         # Maps and visualizations
-├── documentation/          **any of this that we need to include** │   ├── questionnaires/  # ESS survey instruments ???
-│   └── methodology/    # Technical notes
 └── README.md`
 ```
 Script Organization